-- I know "so and so" who is in the business.
+- I know so & so who is in the business.

 - I was in banking/lending/architecture, etc.

-So you see, the motivations are quite different and in some of these cases, the person seeking information already has a leg up on the person off the street but doesn’t know what to do with it (or even that they have it!).
-This is when they turn to me for advice.
+So you see, the motivations are quite different and in some of these cases, the person seeking information already has a leg up on the person off the street but doesn’t know what to do with it (or even that they have it)!

 Oh ho!
-What about selling a $50,000,000 mall?
+What about selling a $50,000,000 shopping center?
 Well, likely, you won’t be doing many (if any) of those right away.
-Sure, you can make a pile of dough on big deals, but they take much longer –- one of mine took three years (and it was nowhere near $50M!).
+Sure, you can make a pile of dough on big deals, but they take much longer.
+One of mine took three years (and it was nowhere near $50M)!
 I had a bunch of marketing and promotion bucks in it and had it cratered (which it threatened to do several times) I would have been out that money.

-Most residential deals (even the big ones) usually close within one to two months of the contract.
-Not so on commercial deals.
+Most residential deals (even the big ones) usually close within 1–2 months of contract.
+Not so on most commercial deals.
 Even the 7,500 SF lease example above could have taken six months or more to get done and paid.

 So why do the resources seem so limited?
 I would say that there ARE vast resources, but they are industry-specific, not marketed nor directed toward the general public or even the commercial real estate generalist.
 However, one must be aware of the numerous professional organizations in commercial real estate to know where to look.
 Also, many of the publications are somewhat technical, filled with industry jargon, again, meant for those in the business.
 Some information may be restricted to its members.

-Don’t worry, in the next article; I will list many of the organizations so that you may look them up, peruse their offerings and make your selections based on your needs and direction.
-I say up front that I do not know of any “Sell a MultiMillion Shopping Center in 60 Days” type of book you would think you’d find at a Barnes and Noble bookstore.
+Don’t worry, later on in this article, I will list many of the organizations so that you may look them up, peruse their offerings and make your selections based upon your needs and direction.
+I say up front that I do not know of any “Sell a Multi-Million Dollar Shopping Center in 60 Days” type of book you would find on Amazon.
 The publications which have what most folks are seeking will be available through industry related organizations.
-It’s the nature of the business, I think.
+It’s the nature of the business.

-OK, getting started ...
-Let’s say that you are either a successful residential real estate agent or a business person looking to change careers.
-You are not sure which area of the commercial real estate you’d do best.
-You have business experience, and you know people.
-(We’ll call these folks your “sphere of influence.”)
+OK, to get started, let’s say that you are either a successful residential real estate agent or a business person looking to change careers.
+You are not sure which area of commercial real estate you’d do best.
+You have business experience and you know people.
+(We’ll call these folks your “sphere of influence”.)
 What should you do?
 Here is the advice I give everyone:

 What you are going to do is what is known as “an informational interview.”
 You are NOT seeking a position, because you don’t know what you want yet or where you may fit in.
-Most of us are somewhat clueless at this stage and to ask for a position when we are clueless is a mistake and can perhaps make us look very stupid.
-That is not the way to begin a new career, which depends upon reputation and business savvy.
+Most of us are somewhat clueless at this stage and to ask for a position when you are clueless is a mistake and can perhaps make us look very stupid.
+Not the way to begin a new career which depends upon reputation and business savvy.
 Here are the steps:

 - Call first those from your list you feel will give you some time.
 Ask for a 15-minute slot.
 Explain that you are gathering information only, not seeking a position at this time.

-- During the interview, ask the real estate professional how (s)he got started and what advice (s)he gives a newcomer.
-Ask for a brief overview of the business and their industry.
-Before you leave, ask for two to three names of others you should talk to.
+- During the interview, ask the real estate professional how he/she got started and what advice would they give a newcomer.
+Ask for a brief overview of their business and their industry.
+Before you leave, ask for 2–3 names of others you should talk to.
 Ask if you can say that this person referred you.
-(This can open doors for you.)
+(This can really open doors for you.)
 Thank the professional for his/her time.
-Send a thank-you to follow up note a few days later.
-(Not an e-mail, please.)
+Send thank you follow up note a few days later.
+(Not an email, please.)